isomerpages/moe-ahmadibrahimpri/_cca/Cub Scouts.md

 on 7 May 2025, where they took on the challenge of rock climbing! 💪🎉</p>
 <p>&nbsp;From scaling walls, tying knots to building resilience, our students
 pushed past their limits and had loads of fun while learning valuable skills.
-Big cheers to our Cubs for showing</p>
+Big cheers to our Cubs for showing courage and teamwork every step of the way! 👏</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Slide305253.jpg">